lc00/wiki-experiment/Business-Manifesto.md

 * People aren't things - don't score or sort them
 * People want to work and be good at what they do
 * Results are a consequence, not a goal
+* The things that matter are difficult or impossible to measure
+* Robots should do robot work, people should people work